-Are you thinking about getting into tech to earn the big bucks, but not sure which role you want?
+Are you thinking about getting into tech to earn the big bucks, but not sure which role to choose?
 Maybe you’re not even sure of all the options available or what each job even does?

 So a few more pieces of information before we dive into each role: